lckdG/dotfiles/README.md

 ---

 As I work mostly on Windows, I use [scoop](https://scoop.sh/) to install the packages.
 There are many dependencies to those plugins to run, below is the list of tools, executables that I used (can be more):
-- A C Compiler
+- tree-sitter-cli
-- Lua & Luarocks
+- ~Lua & Luarocks~
-- Rust & Cargo.
+- Rust & Cargo
 - ripgrep & fd-find

 ## Language Servers